 Most people do very well after treatment, but you may need follow-up care for the rest of your life.
 This is because most thyroid cancers grow slowly and can come back even 10 to 20 years after treatment.
 Your cancer care team will tell you what tests you need and how often they should be done.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
-You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your cancer care team to find out what you can do to feel better.

 You can’t change the fact that you have cancer.
-What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.
+What you can change is how you live the rest of your life.

 Anaplastic carcinoma (an-UH-plas-tik CAR-sin-O-ma): A rare, fast-growing type of thyroid cancer in which the cancer cells look very different from normal thyroid cells.